 - (a) Audit Fees.
-The aggregate fees billed for professional services rendered by KPMG LLP ("KPMG"), the Registrant's independent registered public accounting firm, for the audit of the Registrant's annual financial statements or services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements for the fiscal year ended October 31, 2018 was \$120,000.
-Audit fees for fiscal year 2018 include \$85,000 borne by the Company, and \$35,000 paid by the Advisor related to services rendered prior to the Offering. - (b) Audit-Related Fees.
-The aggregate fees billed for assurance and related services by KPMG that are reasonably related to the performance of the audit of the registrant's financial statements and not reported under paragraph (a) of this Item 4 for the fiscal year ended October 31, 2018 was \$-0-. - (c) Tax Fees.
-The aggregate fees billed for professional services by KPMG for tax compliance, tax advice and tax planning in the fiscal year ended October 31, 2018 was \$10,000.
-These fees were in connection with the preparation of the Registrant's RIC tax compliance and related tax advice. - (d) All Other Fees.
-There were no additional fees billed for assurance and related services by KPMG in the fiscal year ended October 31, 2018. - (e)(1) The Registrant's Audit Committee has adopted policies and procedures relating to the approval of all audit and non-audit services that are to be performed by the Company's independent registered public accounting firm.
+The aggregate fees billed for professional services rendered by KPMG LLP ("KPMG"), the Registrant's independent registered public accounting firm, for the audit of the Registrant's annual financial statements or services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements for the fiscal years ended October 31, 2020 and October 31, 2019 were \$196,655 and \$227,237, respectively.
+The audit fees for fiscal year end 2020 and 2019 include fees in connection with securities offerings of \$35,155 and \$69,237, respectively. - (b) Audit-Related Fees.
+The aggregate fees billed for assurance and related services by KPMG that are reasonably related to the performance of the audit of the registrant's financial statements and not reported under paragraph (a) of this Item 4 for the fiscal years ended October 31, 2020 and October 31, 2019 were \$0 and \$0, respectively. - (c) Tax Fees.
+The aggregate fees billed for professional services by KPMG for tax compliance, tax advice and tax planning in the fiscal years ended October 31, 2020 and October 31, 2019 were \$36,000 and \$25,000, respectively.
+These fees were incurred in connection with the preparation of the Registrant's RIC tax compliance and related tax advice. - (d) All Other Fees.
+There were no additional fees billed for assurance and related services by KPMG in the fiscal years ended October 31, 2020 and October 31, 2019. - (e)(1) The Company's audit committee has adopted policies and procedures relating to the approval of all audit and non-audit services that are to be performed by the Company's independent registered public accounting firm.
 This policy generally provides that the Company will not engage the independent registered public accounting firm to render audit or non-audit services unless the service is specifically approved in advance by the Audit Committee or the engagement is entered into pursuant to one of the pre-approval procedures described below.